arokem/scipy-optimize/02-linear-models.md

 >
 > * Learners can identify a linear model.
 > * Learners can use `numpy` to fit a linear model to data
-> * Leaners can evaluate a model using model residuals.
+> * Learners can evaluate a model using model residuals.

 The main distinction we will make in this lesson is between linear models and non-linear models.
 Linear models are models that can be described by the